SchlossLab/severe-CDI/paper/paper-gfm.md

 Permutation feature importance revealed patterns of important bacteria that concord with the literature.
-Enrichment of *Enterococcus* and *Lactobacillus* in *C. difficile* infection and severity has been well-documented in prior studies, thus its importance and increase in abundance for severe cases is not surprising (17, 27–29).
+Enrichment of *Enterococcus* and *Lactobacillus* in *C. difficile* infection and severity have been well-documented in prior studies, thus their importance and increase in abundance for severe cases is not surprising (17, 27–29).
 For many of the top OTUs, there is a wide range in importance.
 Notably, the OTU represented by *Pseudomonas* had wide variance in importance for the